Amalfi Coast Yacht Charters

 Amalfi Coast Area Guide

 Located just south of Naples, the Amalfi Coast is one of the most amazing stretches of coastline in all of Italy.
 Along the coast, 13 picturesque cliffside towns welcome visitors, each offering its own unique sights, sounds, and tastes to discover.
-Some must-see Amalfi destinations include:
+Some must-see Amalfi yacht charter destinations include:

 Nestled on a seaside slope overlooking the beautiful Mediterranean Sea, Positano is known for its colorful villas, Italian fashion houses, and its citrus groves and flowering gardens.
 The backdrop of several films – including Only You and Under the Tuscan Sun – this charming village is a popular yacht charter destination.